28 of the Most Effective Ways to Increase Productivity in a Dental Office

 With increased security and accessibility in your dental office, you’ll find more time to see patients, and you won’t be wasting your team's time while they wait for files to be returned for processing.

-For direct communications within an office, consider an intercom system or instant messaging through practice management software.
+Consider an intercom system or instant messaging through practice management software for direct communication within an office.
 The more you take advantage of technology, the more efficient your practice will be.

 You'll need to get your team on board with adopting new technology.
 Cross-training team members will also improve efficiency since it ensures that no single person is responsible for any part of the new system.
 If someone is out of work, another team member will be able to step in.